 This is the definition of a First World problem.
 And for a couple of hours this morning, this First World problem of the Walt Disney network being down consumed me.

 The aftermath?
 I have my Fast Passes, and if I said I wasn’t happy about that – I would be telling a full blown lie.
 I’m super stoked about that.
 What I’m not happy about is the sorry attitude I had when things didn’t go as planned.
 Instead of putting things in perspective, I became engulfed in my personal desire to secure these passes for our vacation.
 Instead of having a heart of gratitude for all that I have, including the ability to go on this incredible vacation, my sole focus was on what I didn’t have.

 And this is not how I want to live.
 This is not where I want my heart to go in those moments.
 It’s okay to feel frustrated.
 It was a frustrating situation.
 But I got lost in my frustration.

-My reaction this morning serves as a reminder of the importance of keeping a heart of gratitude – regardless of my circumstances.
-It serves as a reminder to be grateful for my many blessings and not get so lost in my wants and desires that I lose perspective.
+My reaction this morning reminds me of the importance of keeping a heart of gratitude – regardless of my circumstances.
+It reminds me to be grateful for my many blessings and not get so lost in my wants and desires that I lose perspective.

 I lost perspective a little bit this morning when things didn’t go my way.

 And I hope not to lose it again.
 Especially not in the “My Disney plans aren’t working out so I’m going to drop F-bombs and throw my hands in the air repeatedly” kind of way.

 Some people are afraid of bees.
 Others, of sharks.
 Some, of flying.